How to Ship Oversized Loads: Key Points

 Make sure you have accurate information on the load.
 It’s crucial to know the exact dimensions of every inch.
 Since permits and regulations often depend on your freight measurements, a slight discrepancy may result in shipping disruptions.

 Before finalizing the move, you must communicate the load description to your transportation provider in your documentation.
 It’s essential to know what equipment and tools to load, secure, and move your shipment safely.
-Before starting the transportation process, specify all the additional handling requirements.
+Proper load securement is critical for oversized hauling.
+Before starting the transportation process, specify all the additional handling requirements for your oversized equipment.

 Plan Ahead

 You may need escorted shipping services, a special vehicle, or other assistance.
-Typically, loads larger than 12 feet wide, or 14 and ½ feet high, or exceeding 90 to 100 feet in length, require two escort cars or pilot cars.
-Pilot cars drive in front of and behind the oversize load to ensure safe transportation for everyone on the road.
-Learn more about pilot cars and what oversize loads require escort services in each state.
+Typically, loads larger than 12 feet wide, or 14 and ½ feet high, or exceeding 90 to 100 feet in length, require two escort cars or pilot vehicles.
+These travel escorts drive in front of and behind the oversize load to ensure safe transportation for everyone on the road.
+Learn more about pilot cars and what oversized loads require escort services in each state.

 TMS